danielmjales/policingproject/README.md

 Following the workflow, the first step in this project was to obtain the database and load it into a Jupyter Notebook.

-After this, we took a look at how the data was stored and how the information was distributed using some methods of the Pandas library.
+After this, I took a look at how the data was stored and how the information was distributed using some methods of the Pandas library.
 I did some cleaning on the dataset and you can read about it more carefully in the Notebook.

 The third step was the basic exploratory data analysis.
 From the dataset, I plotted some graphics to had a better understanding of how all the information was disposed.
-It is common that data scientists find something to correct during this process what leads them to the cleaning part of the process again (see workflow).
-Take a look at one of the figures we created using Folium and Shapely:
+It is common that data scientists find something to correct during this process what leads them to the cleaning part of the process again (see workflow figue).
+Take a look at one of the maps I plotted using Folium and Shapely:

 ![Choropleth map of New Orleans](NewOrleansCity.png)